orsonteodoro/oiledmachine-overlay/README.md

 Many of these packages especially non-free software also require you to manually obtain the installer or files to install and may require you to register on their website.
 The required files are listed in the ebuild.

-The dev-dotnet folder contains fixes for both dotnet overlay and shnurise overlay ebuilds.
-They many of the ebuilds in that folder in this overlay are dependencies for the latest stable MonoDevelop and for MonoGame.

 ## Broken / Still in development